peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 Firstly, the program is told which interpreter to use, in this case `perl`.

 Probably [perltutorial](https://www.perltutorial.org/perl-open-file/) will explain the I/0 file part better than me, so I strongly advice to read the linked page.
-It is only 5 minutes, you can do that instead of going to the kitchen for some cookies (actually the optimal is to do both).
+It is only 5 minutes, you can do that instead of going to the kitchen for some cookies (actually, the optimal is to do both).

 In order to understand the regexp (regular expressions) that I have used, it is first a good choice to look at the output of the `mode con` command, since that is what the script is parsing :